rulerofoz/AnotherStockMix/README.md

 ### Cheats Notes

-If you want cheats, extract `/RetroArch/.retroarch/cheats.7z` into `/RetroArch/.retroarch/cheats/`.
+If you'd like cheats, connect your Brick to the internet and download them with RetroArch.

 ### Button Swapping Notes